ayoubamine1/ALTEGRAD-2025/README.md

 # *Generative Approach*

-Generative model for generating natural language descriptions from molecular graphs.
+The `app`folder contains a generative model for generating natural language descriptions from molecular graphs.
 Uses a Graph Neural Network encoder with a T5 decoder, supporting LoRA for efficient fine-tuning.

 ## Architecture